GoodnessJames/GoodnessJames/README.md

 # 👋 Hi there!
-I’m Akoma, Goodness James!
+I’m Goodness James, Akoma!

 ### 🛠 Your go-to for **product support, technical writing, and user experience evaluation**